 Figure A - Wooden Bench Figure B - Metal Bench

 Eagle Scouts also help construct wooden benches in the parks.
 To donate to help with these efforts, please select Programs, Volunteer & Nature Based under the Parks & Trails Fund.

-Since 2016, we have had 8 wooden benches constructed at Lake Elmo Park Reserve.
+Since 2016, 8 wooden benches have been constructed at Lake Elmo Park Reserve.